eh-garosi/Ergonomics_1/README.md

 # Ergonomics_1
-This file is organized by dr Garosi, IUMD and TUMS students can find the attachments and their homeworks
+Dr Garosi, IUMD, and TUMS organize this file students can find the attachments and  homeworks.